kuomat/STAT-4830-vllm-project/report_draft2.md

 - **User-generated content** (ratings, reviews, preferences) from different platforms.

 ### Potential Pitfalls
-- **Sparse shopping history from other sites**: Recommendations may be weak.
+- **Sparse shopping history from other sites**: Users may have limited or highly specific purchase patterns from other sites, making it difficult to generate diverse recommendations.
-- **Metadata Mismatch**: Makes standardization potentially difficult.
+- **Metadata Mismatch**: Variability in product data formats (e.g., different naming conventions or image resolutions) can hinder model training.
-- **Scale**: Large product graphs may introduce latency in recommendations.
+- **Scalability**: Handling millions of items and users requires efficient retrieval methods, such as ANN (Approximate Nearest Neighbors) for large-scale searches.
 - **Privacy Concerns**: Tracking user activity across websites must comply with data protection regulations.

 ## Technical Approach
 ### Collaborative Filtering